-Kaspersky is currently licensed for use on University-owned computers only (supported desktop machines, departmental laptops etc).
-Its license will continue through to May 2014.
+System Center Endpoint Protection (SCEP) is currently licensed for use on University-owned computers only (supported desktop machines, departmental laptops etc).

-The software is already installed automatically on all supported desktop machines in the University, but users are able to download, install, configure or renew Kaspersky on their separate Uni-owned computer (e.g. laptop or non-managed desktop) via the following link:
+Kasapersky will still be installed by default on Supported Desktop builds.
+This will be replaced by SCEP in due course on all supported desktop machines in the University, but users are able to download, install, configure or renew SCEP on their separate Uni-owned computer (e.g. laptop or non-managed desktop) via the following link: